microsoft/vscode-docs/docs/getstarted/themes.md

 ## Customizing a Color Theme

-You can customize your active color theme with the `workbench.colorCustomizations` user [setting](/docs/getstarted/settings.md).
-You can set the colors of VS Code UI elements such as list & trees (File Explorer, suggestions widget), diff editor, Activity Bar, notifications, scroll bar, split view, buttons and more.
+You can customize your active color theme with the `workbench.colorCustomizations` and `editor.colorCustomizations` user [settings](/docs/getstarted/settings.md).

+To set the colors of VS Code UI elements such as list & trees (File Explorer, suggestions widget), diff editor, Activity Bar, notifications, scroll bar, split view, buttons and more, use `workbench.colorCustomizations`.

 ![activity bar theming](images/themes/theme-activitybar.gif)